11 Great reasons to visit stunning Okinawa in 2026

 6. Home to a huge aquarium

 Visit one of the largest aquariums on the planet and stand in front of the huge Kuroshio Sea Tank, home to thousands of fish of all shapes and sizes and three whale sharks.
 It’s a unique opportunity to glimpse life below the surface with such abundance and will have you hypnotised.
 Okinawa’s Churaumi Aquarium allows visitors to get hands-on with marine life at the inoh (touch pool), explore the coral reef, marvel at migratory fish then journey into the deep sea.
-It’ll give visitors, especially little ones, a deeper appreciation for Okinawa and it’s unique marine system.
+It’ll give visitors, especially little ones, a deeper appreciation for Okinawa and its unique marine system.

 7. World-class diving sites